mltframework/shotcut/README.md

 ## Install

-**Warning**: Shotcut is currently in very early stage and active development.
-So do not expect a final product for now.
+**Warning**: Shotcut is still in active development.
+So, do not expect a final product for now.

 Binaries are regularly built and are available at https://www.shotcut.org, on the Download section.